suites-dev/suites/packages/testbeds/jest/README.md

 npm i -D @automock/jest
 ```

-> 👷 Coming Soon: Sinon Support!
-We are currently working on adding Sinon support, allowing you to leverage its mocking capabilities.
+> Note: We are actively developing Sinon support to enhance Automock with additional mocking capabilities.

+> Note: Currently, Automock supports only NestJS.
+We are working on expanding our framework support in the next major release, which will include Ts.ED, Inversify and
+> TypeDI frameworks.

 ## :computer: Usage Example